Siemens says respects France's decision on Alstom

-FRANKFURT Siemens on Friday conceded in its battle to take over part of France's Alstom, after France rejected its offer with Mitsubishi Heavy Industries in favour of a rival bid from General Electric.
+FRANKFURT Siemens (SIEGn.DE) on Friday conceded in its battle to take over part of France's Alstom (ALSO.PA), after France rejected its offer with Mitsubishi Heavy Industries (7011.T) in favor of a rival bid from General Electric (GE.N).

 "We respect and understand the political interest of the government in the field of energy," Siemens said in a statement, adding that its offer for Alstom's energy assets was "verifiably better" than the rival bid.